The Accountant (2016 film)

-The Accountant is a 2016 American action thriller film written by Bill Dubuque, directed by Gavin O'Connor, and starring Ben Affleck, Anna Kendrick, J. K. Simmons, Jon Bernthal, Cynthia Addai-Robinson, Jeffrey Tambor, and John Lithgow.
-The storyline follows Christian Wolff, an autistic certified public accountant who makes his living sanitizing fraudulent financial and accounting records of criminal and terrorist organizations around the world that are experiencing internal embezzlement.
+The Accountant is a 2016 American action thriller film written by Bill Dubuque, directed by Gavin O'Connor, and starring Ben Affleck, Anna Kendrick, J. K. Simmons, Jon Bernthal, Cynthia Addai-Robinson, Jean Smart, Jeffrey Tambor, and John Lithgow.
+The storyline follows Christian Wolff, a certified public accountant with autism who makes his living sanitizing fraudulent financial and accounting records of criminal and terrorist organizations around the world that are experiencing internal embezzlement.

 The Accountant premiered in Los Angeles on October 10, 2016, and was theatrically released in the United States by Warner Bros.
 Pictures on October 14, 2016.
 Receiving mixed reviews from critics, the film grossed $155.2 million worldwide.
-It received praise for Affleck's performance and the action sequences featuring Pencak Silat, an Indonesian martial art, but it was also criticized for some elements of its portrayal of autism.
+It received praise for Affleck's performance and the action sequences featuring the Indonesian martial art Pencak Silat, although its portrayal of autism received a mixed response.

-A sequel, The Accountant 2, was released in 2025 by Amazon MGM Studios, with Affleck, Bernthal, Addai-Robinson and Simmons reprising their roles, while a third film is currently in development.
+A sequel, The Accountant 2, was released in 2025 by Amazon MGM Studios, with Affleck, Bernthal, Addai-Robinson and Simmons reprising their roles, while a third film is also in development.

 Plot

-An autistic child whose mother desires to have him treated at the Harbor Neuroscience facility is instead raised by his father, a military PsyOps agent who refuses to enroll him.
+An autistic child whose mother desires to have him treated at the Harbor Neuroscience facility is instead raised by his father, a U.S. Army psychological operations officer who refuses to enroll him.
 When the mother leaves the family, unable to cope, the father trains him and his brother in martial arts, encouraging the child to acclimate himself to triggering stimuli rather than avoiding them.

 As an adult, the child is known by the alias Christian Wolff and acts as a forensic accountant investigating criminal organizations, "un-cooking" their financial records to uncover thefts.
 He operates a small accounting office in Plainfield, Illinois, that serves as a front for his money laundering enterprise.
 He assists a farmer and his wife with their tax problems, and is seen living a regimented life in a suburban property.
-His criminal clients contact him via an unnamed woman, who also organizes his business, identities and life.
+His criminal clients contact him via an unnamed woman (later revealed to be Justine, daughter of Harbor Neuroscience's founder), who also organizes his business, identities and life using a computer-generated voice over the phone.
 After Living Robotics' CEO, Lamar Blackburn, and his sister Rita learn of accounting irregularities from in-house accountant Dana Cummings, they hire Christian to audit their firm with Dana's assistance.

 Christian informs Rita he's discovered $61 million has been embezzled but doesn't know the thief's identity.
 That night, Living Robotics CFO Ed Chilton is forced by a hitman to overdose on his insulin.
 Lamar pays Christian his remaining fee and tells him to leave.
 Christian kills two hitmen who attempt to kill him.
-Learning from one that Dana has also been targeted, he prevents another team from killing her, then takes her to his storage unit, which contains an Airstream recreational vehicle filled with artwork and valuables he's accumulated by purchase or as payment for previous jobs.
+Learning from one that Dana has also been targeted, he prevents another team from killing her in her apartment, then takes her to his storage unit, which contains an Airstream recreational vehicle filled with artwork and valuables he's accumulated by purchase or as payment for previous jobs.
 He hides Dana at a hotel and goes to confront Rita, finding her murdered.
 He suspects Lamar is her killer.